cassiehaydock/starbucks-tips/README.md

 Personally defined Doubly Linked List data structure to hold the worker objects.
 Methods are AddLast(), GetCount(), UpdateHoursAll(), UpdateHoursOne(), Delete(), DisplayAll().
 ### Program.cs
 Holds main whose purpose is to prompt the user for an integer input that is attached to a specifc action through a case statment.
 The different cases will call the approite methods from DLL.cs to complete the action.
-#### Disclaimer
+#### Notes
-This is not meant to be used in commercial settings, and may contain data security issues.
+This was not meant to be used in commercial settings, and may contain data security issues.